 It’s never really too early to start planning financially for college or getting ready for a successful future.

 Start looking into colleges you may be interested in.
 This will give you a better idea of the cost of attending different public, private, and community colleges.
-Understanding the difference in cost of tuition will shape all future decisions you make about which colleges you can afford to attend and how much financial aid you will need to cover the cost of attendance.
+Understanding the difference in the cost of tuition will shape all future decisions you make about which colleges you can afford to attend and how much financial aid you will need to cover the cost of attendance.

 Attend a financial aid event.
 Not too many juniors attend financial aid events simply because they think it is too early to be thinking about this aspect.
 Taking the initiative to attend such an event during your junior year can give you the advantage of a head start.
 It helps you understand the possibilities and gives you lots to think about.